 Blue Cash Preferred Card from American Express

-This is the best cashback credit card for people who spend a lot of money at grocery stores, and who doesn’t?
-Even if you don’t like food, you still need stuff like trash bags and paper towels, which you can buy at a grocery store!
-It also offers some good cashback on other categories.
+This is one of the best cash back credit cards for people who spend a lot at grocery stores—because let’s be honest, who doesn’t?
+Even if you’re not big on cooking, you still need household essentials like trash bags and paper towels, and you can grab those at most grocery stores too.
+Plus, this card offers great cash back in other everyday categories.

-The card does have an annual fee of $95, but there is a sign-up bonus of a $250 statement credit after spending $1,000 in the first three months.
+The annual fee is $95 (currently waived the first year), and there’s a sign-up bonus of a $250 statement credit after spending $3,000 in the first six months.

 - 3% back on transit including taxis, rideshares, parking, tolls, trains, buses, and more